0x3alex/UtilityC/README.md

 # UtilityC

-# What is UtilityC?

-UtilityC is a library containing useful and mondern programming concepts (arrays,linked lists, trees,...) to easily impliment into projects, without needing to impliment such features by hand!
+UtilityC is a collection of modern data-structs (linked list, tree, stack,queue,...) and other usefull non-standard C features to make development faster and more efficient.